Menu

 Checking in

-• The Severnside clinician will be met and escorted by a minimum of one prison officer to the location of the patient and HCP (if on site).
-During the OOHs period it is likely that the patient will be in their You will be accompanied at all times.
+• The Severnside clinician will be met and escorted by at least one prison officer to the location of the patient and any healthcare professional who is on site.

 • The driver should remain in the Severnside attending vehicle.